 Parkinson’s disease is a progressive neurological disorder that damages the central nervous system.
 The condition affects mainly adults over the age of 65.
-It’s estimated that nearly two percent of adults, or about 1 million Americans, in that age range have Parkinson’s disease.
+About 60,000 Americans are diagnosed with Parkinson’s disease each year.

 The most common symptoms of Parkinson’s disease dementia include: